ANSELM

 The argument predicts a measurable difference.
 The example is deliberately drawn from enterprise architecture rather than from software, because the multi‑agent failure mode is most visible in domains the ANSELM audience already lives in — and because the literal mechanism of failure in fragmented BPR engagements is the data‑processing inequality from §4.

-Task.
-Redesign the order‑to‑cash process for a mid‑sized B2B distributor moving from an EDI‑only channel to a mixed EDI + self‑service portal channel, under an explicit constraint set:
+The full target is to redesign the order‑to‑cash process for a mid‑sized B2B distributor moving from an EDI‑only channel to a mixed EDI + self‑service portal channel, under an explicit constraint set:

 The deliverable is a process description (text + BPMN‑equivalent flow) covering the happy path and named edge cases: disputed invoices, partial shipments, returns crossing month‑end close, credit‑hold release authority, and channel reconciliation between EDI and portal orders.